lukaszkups/lukaszkups.net/content/pages/notes/2024/2024-02-24-space-saga-devlog-1-engine-selection.md

 Most powerful, with long on the market history candidate.
 It offers wide range of plugins and features.

-In my opinion the biggest downside is that Phaser.js has very weird documentation - not really developer-friendly, even it has many example projects to browse, it doesn't really "clicks" to me when I am searching for something or want to learn how to make games with it effectively.
+In my opinion the biggest downside is that Phaser.js has very weird documentation - not really developer-friendly, even though it has many example projects to browse, this approach simply doesn't really "clicks" to me when I am searching for something in particular or want to learn how to make games with this engine effectively.

 [Link](https://phaser.io/)